Last Updated July 30, 2020

 The Mobile SDK Service is a Service that facilitates and analyzes network calls for mobile applications.
 Paid and enterprise plans of the Mobile SDK Service are available that can be used to optimize how data is transferred over networks through the use of ASAP™, a UDP-based protocol that accelerates the last mile to mobile devices.

-Any use of the term “website” in the General Terms, the Enterprise Subscription Agreement or other written agreement between you and Cloudflare, as applicable, shall be deemed to mean “website or mobile application” with respect to your use of the Mobile SDK Service.
+Any use of the term “website” in the General Terms or any other written agreement between you and Cloudflare, as applicable, shall be deemed to mean “website or mobile application” with respect to your use of the Mobile SDK Service.

 In addition, the capitalized terms below shall have the following meanings: